What Books are Your Local Librarians Reading?

 While our library loans wonderful books, our Book Sale shelf holds some delightful ones also, and I found several.

-Hanging by a Hair by Nancy J. Cohen, A Bad Hair Day Mystery
+Hair by Nancy J. Cohen, A Bad Hair Day Mystery

 Comments